ONEARMY/community-platform/docs/supabase.md

 SUPABASE_KEY={anon key}
 SUPABASE_SERVICE_ROLE_KEY={service_role key}

+Run `supabase db push` to run the DB migration scripts and update your local database schema. (you will have to run this again whenever there are DB schema changes)

 Create a `public` bucket named `precious-plastic` for local dev.
 Add the policy named `tenant_isolation` for all operations: `(bucket_id = ((current_setting('request.headers'::text, true))::json ->> 'x-tenant-id'::text))`
 Ideally this would be automated.

+Now you can start the project with `yarn start`.
+To sign-up locally, you can get the email confirmation link at http://localhost:54324/monitor

+## Migrations

+After making schema changes, use the this command to create a migration file:
+`supabase db diff --file [migration_name]`

 ## Running Cypress Tests